mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 ## Step 2: Running the User Console web server

-In a terminal window, navigate to  `03-multi-agent-architecture/user-console` directory and start the web server by executing the following command:
+In a terminal window, navigate to the  `03-multi-agent-architecture/user-console` directory and start the web server by executing the following command: